Optimizing Shopping Experiences with Bootstrap CSS classes

 <p class="text-white bg-dark">.text-white</p>

-Background Colour
+### Background Colour <a href="#background-color" id="background-color"></a>

 The Bootstrap framework also provides you with classes for coloring backgrounds of Shopping Experience elements in different colors.
-For dark backgrounds it is recommended to choose a light text color (see above).
+For dark backgrounds it is recommended to choose a light text color (see above).\

 <div class="bg-primary text-white">.bg-primary</div>